Home

 Dissolving or loosening nit glue can also make the comb-out process much easier.
 Nit glue is really strong and attaches very securely to the hair shaft.
 That’s why nits don’t come out with regular shampooing, combing and brushing.

 Regardless of what the treatment you use claims to do, it’s really important to thoroughly nit-comb the hair after treating it.
-If you miss just a couple of nits, the eggs in them can hatch 7-10 days later and start the whole infestation cycle again.
+If you miss just a couple of nits, the eggs inside can hatch 7-10 days later and start the whole infestation cycle again.

 The enzyme lice shampoo that worked so well for our family really loosened the nit glue.
 A lot of nits just fell out of my daughter’s hair as I ran a regular comb through it.
 The few nits remaining came out pretty easily with the nit comb.